Hafsa-Begum/typescript-assignment-1/README.md

-# An impactful blog post on
+# An impactful blog post on Type, Interface, keyof Keyword in Typescript

-- What are some differences between interfaces and types in TypeScript?
+1. What are some differences between interfaces and types in TypeScript?
-- What is the use of the keyof keyword in TypeScript?
+2. What is the use of the keyof keyword in TypeScript?
 Provide an example.

+## Differences between interfaces and types in TypeScript

 TypeScript is a powerful superset of JavaScript.
 It has gained popularity among developers for its highly sophisticated typing system.
 There are two ways of defining data types, such as interfaces and types.
 Both interface and type are used to define the structure of objects, but they differ in flexibility and usage.
 While types are used for variables allowing unions, intersections, and more complex type definitions, interfaces shape syntax for classes, properties, methods, and events.
 But how do we choose between them?
 Knowing the subtle differences and use cases is essential for efficient development.
 Let's deep dive to know that.